hkk595/Resizer/README.md

 Note: You don't need to declare the new image as final nor array if it is an instance variable of the class, instead of a local variable in a function.

 #### Library specification
+    Minimum SDK: API 21

     Default settings:
     targetLength: 1080
     quality: 80
     outputFormat: JPEG
-    destinationDirPath: the external files directory of your app
+    outputDirPath: the external files directory of your app

     Supported input formats:
     BMP